OBDS-Training/Help/content/en/docs/slurm/general-information.md

 | Batch nodes | 20 | 24 | 240GB |
 | Large nodes | 1 | 40 | 900GB |

+In addition, the cluster contains 4 x NVIDIA Titan RTX cards for parallel and multi-core tasks such as deep learning.

 ## Links

 - [SLURM Documentation][slurm-docs]